lisdude/coldstuff/MOOtoCold.md

 You'll find a lot of similarities exist, which is helpful.
 For example, `@list` works basically the same.
 You just have to replace `:` with `.` (one indicates MOO verb, the other indicates ColdC method). `@edit` similarly works the same.

 When in doubt, try `HELP`!
-The help files contains references for common actions and specific commands.
+The help files contain references for common actions and specific commands.
 Even when you know a command, the help file will often have specific arguments / flags that you'd otherwise miss out on.

 # Terminology
 | Term            | Definition                | MOO Equivalent |